serena-ruan/unitycatalog-function/integrations/langchain/README.md

 ```

 > [!NOTE]
-> Once this package is published to PyPI, users can install via `pip install unitycatalog-ai-langchain`
+> Once this package is published to PyPI, users can install via `pip install ucai-langchain`

 ## Get started